aws/aws-iot-device-sdk-js-v2/samples/node/pub_sub_electron_node/README.md

 ## Requirements

-The sample is built with typescript@5^ and Electron@19.
+The sample is built with typescript@5^.
 Node14 would be minimal Node version to run the sample.

 ## IoT Core Policy
 Your IoT Core Thing's [Policy](https://docs.aws.amazon.com/iot/latest/developerguide/iot-policies.html) must provide privileges for this sample to connect, subscribe, publish, and receive.
 Below is a sample policy that can be used on your IoT Core Thing that will allow this sample to run as intended.